cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 ```

-or we can catch the exception throwed by the parser and wrap it in new exception that provide the context information.
+or we can catch the exception thrown by the parser and wrap it in new exception that provides the context information.

 ```csharp
 public IReadonlyList<SampleData> LoadData(IReadonlyList<string> files)